GEOHASH

 Return valid Geohash strings representing the position of one or more elements in a sorted set value representing a geospatial index (where elements were added using GEOADD).

-Normally Redis represents positions of elements using a variation of the Geohash technique where positions are encoded using 52 bit integers.
-The encoding is also different compared to the standard because the initial min and max coordinates used during the encoding and decoding process are different.
-This command however returns a standard Geohash in the form of a string as described in the Wikipedia article and compatible with the geohash.org web site.
+Normally Redis represents positions of elements using a variation of the Geohash technique where positions are encoded using 52-bit integers.
+The encoding is also different compared to the standard because the initial minimum and maximum coordinates used during the encoding and decoding process are different.
+This command returns a standard Geohash in the form of a string as described in the Wikipedia article.

 Geohash string properties

-The command returns 11 characters Geohash strings, so no precision is lost compared to the Redis internal 52 bit representation.
+The command returns 11 character Geohash strings, so no precision is lost compared to the Redis internal 52-bit representation.
 The returned Geohashes have the following properties:

-1. They can be shortened removing characters from the right.
-It will lose precision but will still point to the same area.
+1. They can be shortened by removing characters from the right.
+They will lose precision but will still point to the same area.

 Examples